YOCKOW/SF-StringEncodingNameImpl/proposal/NNNN-String-Encoding-Names.md

 ## Motivation

-The names for string encodings are commonly used certainly in computer networking and in other areas.
-You will often find them, for instance, in HTTP headers such as `Content-Type: text/plain; charset=UTF-8` ("UTF-8" is the one).
-You will also find them in XML documents such as `<?xml version="1.0" encoding="Shift_JIS" ?>` ("Shift_JIS" is the one).
+String encoding names are widely used in computer networking and other areas.
+For instance, you often see them in HTTP headers such as `Content-Type: text/plain; charset=UTF-8` or in XML documents with declarations such as `<?xml version="1.0" encoding="Shift_JIS"?>`.

-As a natural consequence, it is necessary to parse and to generate such names.
+Therefore, it is necessary to parse and generate such names.

 ### Current solution

-Swift is missing such APIs, therefore we have to use functions defined in `CoreFoundation` (hereinafter called "CF") described as below.
+Swift lacks the necessary APIs, requiring the use of `CoreFoundation` (hereinafter called "CF") as described below.

 ```swift
 extension String.Encoding {